YahTheDev/hrp_pd_impound/README.md

 ## PD IMPOUND

+* For impound menu add this export to you script according to your need it will open impound menu where ever u access using menu

+TriggerEvent('HRP:ESX:impoundMenu')

 * I'm not sure if I will expand it in the future, if you do find any bugs though please let me know.
 * This script does not stop players from spawning vehicles elsewhere, you'll probably want to disable the spawning of vehicles in another script if the user's plate is found in the impounded table.
 * You're allowed to impound if you either have the police job, or the mecano job.